-- □ Thank you for reviewing the information regarding our various legal obligations related to civil rights and the protection of students.
-We appreciate all you do to ensure that everyone's rights are protected and that all members of our school community are treated with respect. - □ ALL employees must be logged into their school Gmail accounts to type and submit the Mandated Civil Rights Training Completion Statement by 4:00 p.m. on Wednesday, August 26, 2020.
+- Thank you for reviewing the information regarding our various legal obligations related to civil rights and the protection of students.
+We appreciate all you do to ensure that everyone's rights are protected and that all members of our school community are treated with respect. - □ ALL employees must be logged into their school Gmail accounts to type and submit the Mandated Civil Rights Training Completion Statement by 4:00 p.m. on Tuesday, September 3rd, 2024. - Should you have any questions, please contact Meg Ashton at ashtonm@sbregional.org